samskivert/compose/docs/content/goals.md

     require manual repair by calling code.
 The change in provenance can be recorded and applied automatically or interactively when calling code upgrades to the new version of a library.

-## Code organization
+## Reading and Editing

-* Many languages prescribe some aspects of code organization, but leave other aspects undefined.
+* Code is a hypertext and there are many ways to organize and view it.
+By eliminating "text in source files" as an implementation artifact, I plan to shift the focus away from this incidental, implicit organization (the order in which definitions appear in a file, the name of the file, the names of directories that contain the source files) and toward explicit semantic organization.
-  Build systems and the community have to come up with ad-hoc tooling to finish the job.
-Compose will define a complete model that spans entire projects down to individual expressions, and includes additional concepts needed by the actual development process.
-I have a separate page with details on the [project model](../project-model/).
+  This can be expressed by the original author (grouping definitions into modules), or created dynamically to solve a problem at hand (show all definitions used by a particular function, or show all definitions that call a particular function).
+There are many useful ways to dynamically organize code.
+Other examples: showing only the exported definitions of a module, or group of modules, showing code not reached by any test code, showing definitions alphabetically or in 'curated' order.

-* Code is a hypertext and there are many ways to organize and view it, explicitly and implicitly.
+* Because Compose is oriented around modules and definitions, rather than files, the editing experience will be more like [Code Bubbles] than [Visual Studio].
+I'm currently leaning toward something slightly less free-form than Code Bubbles, but you'll still have a lot of flexibility in arranging your workspace based on your problem at hand and not based on the incidental structure of streams of characters, text files and directories.

-  By eliminating "text in source files" as an implementation artifact, I aim to shift the focus away from the incidental organization it implies (the order in which definitions appear in a file, the name of the file, the names of directories that contain the source files) and toward explicit semantic organization.
-This can be expressed by the original author (grouping definitions into modules, for example), or created dynamically to solve a problem at hand (show all definitions used by a particular function, or show all definitions that call a particular function), or because there are simply multiple useful ways to organize code (show only the exported definitions of a module, or group of modules, show code not reached by any test code, show definitions alphabetically or in 'curated' order).
+* Before going completely crazy and deciding to make my own language, I was very interested in visualizing large projects.
+I have read a great deal of interesting work on architecture extraction (TODO: link) and on language features that facilitate automated generation of visualizations of project structure (like ownership type systems (TODO: link)).
+I plan to experiment with "overview" visualizations that allow someone to get a feel for the structure and organization of a large code base, and then use that overview as a starting point to explore further.
+These explorations will be facilitated by related features, like the earlier described mechanisms for showing "slices" of the code base that make use of a particular type or call or are called by a particular function, etc.

 ## Documentation